-They look like breaking ocean waves in the sky, and they're not an optical illusion.
+They look like breaking ocean waves in the sky and are not an optical illusion.
 Here's everything you must know about Kelvin-Helmholtz clouds.

-It almost doesn't look real, and it can happen anywhere in the world, even though a relatively rare natural phenomenon.
+It almost doesn't look real and can happen anywhere in the world, even though it is a relatively rare natural phenomenon.

 How do Kelvin-Helmholtz clouds form?
 Why do these cloud formations look like breaking waves?

 Kelvin-Helmholtz waves form when enough moisture is present in the sky and when two separate layers of air in the atmosphere move at different speeds.